drahosj/308labs/lab-07/lab07.md

 drwxr-xr-x   3 vens vens   4096 Feb 26 19:49 virt
 ~~~

-The `arch` directory contains architecture specific code.
-In your report list **five** architectures that the Linux kernel supports.  `Crypto` contains the code for cryptography used in security features built into the kernel.  `Documentation` contains a number of example code and description of how to do kernel development and module development.  `drivers` and `firmware` contain the code for hardware specific drivers and precompiled code for those drivers.  `fs` contains the code for filesystems.
-In your report list **three** filesystem types Linux supports.  `include` contains the header files which are included to interface with the kernel such as to use system calls or pthreads.  `init` is the initialization and start up code that is used during the kernel boot sequence.  `ipc` contains the code for interprocess comunication.  `kernel` contains the actual kernel code.
+The `arch` directory contains architecture specific code.  `Crypto` contains the code for cryptography used in security features built into the kernel.  `Documentation` contains a number of example code and description of how to do kernel development and module development.  `drivers` and `firmware` contain the code for hardware specific drivers and precompiled code for those drivers.  `fs` contains the code for filesystems.  `include` contains the header files which are included to interface with the kernel such as to use system calls or pthreads.  `init` is the initialization and start up code that is used during the kernel boot sequence.  `ipc` contains the code for interprocess comunication.  `kernel` contains the actual kernel code.
 All of the core features of the kernel are contained in this directory.  `net` contains all of the networking code.  `samples` has example code and documentation.  `scripts` contains helper scripts which are used during the build process along with some of the `tools`.
 And finally `virt` contains the virtualization code that allows one operating system to run inside of another.

+In your lab report:
+ - list **five** architectures that the Linux kernel supports.
+ - In your report list **three** filesystem types Linux supports.

 # Compile the kernel
 Now that you have looked around the source code a little bit let's compile the kernel.
-The steps are fairly straight forward but if you fail to type a command exactly correct you may waste a lot of time or run into problems later on.
-Please read all instructions very carefully.
-(Note, you really can't break anything in this process so don't worry about that).
+The steps are fairly straight forward but if you fail to type a command exactly correct you may waste a lot of time or run into problems later on.  **Please read all instructions very carefully.**  (Note, you really can't break anything in this process so don't worry about that).

 Because you don't have the privilages to install your own kernel on the lab machines we are going to compile the kernel for `user mode`.
 This is different from a virtualized kernel.
 Instead we are running the kernel as if it was another program on the system.
 This will be easier to debug with and test in lab.
 In the Linux kernel user mode is a architecture so we simple need to compile the kernel for that architecture by including `ARCH=um` in all of the make steps.
 First we will make a default configuration by running the following in the root directory of the kernel: